hadleym418/cs-3293-lab5/README.md

 (Same as phase 1).

 Create a Python venv for this project using `mkdir venv && python3 -m venv venv/`.
-If you don't have venv installed, you can install it using  `python3 -m pip install venv` and then run the above command.
+If you don't have python3 -m venv --upgradeled, you can install it using  `python3 -m pip install venv` and then run the above command.
 You should then activate the venv using `source venv/bin/activate`.
 Then, install the required packages using `pip install -r requirements.txt`.